CatChenal/DU-event-transcript-demo/2021/21-cat-chenal-foo-foo.md

 social media platforms as Data Umbrella Meetup is the best place to join to find out about upcoming events our website
 has resources follow us on Twitter we also share a lot of information on LinkedIn and if you want to subscribe to our
 YouTube channel we record all of our talks and post them there within about a week of the talk so it's a good way to get
-information OK and now we are ready to get started

-#### 00:04:03,120::		4 minutes mark -> new paragraph

-so I will hand it over to put myself on mute and I will hand it over to hugo and James and let you take over but thank
+information.
+OK and now we are ready to get started so I will hand it over to put myself on mute and I will hand it over   to Hugo and James and let you take over.

+### Presentation

-you all for joining I just want to thank Reshama Christina and and everyone else who tied all the tireless effort that
+Thank you all for joining I just want to thank Reshama, Christina, and everyone else who tied all the tireless effort
-that goes into putting these meet-ups and these online sessions together I I think one thing I want to say is actually
+that goes into putting these Meetups and these online sessions together I think one thing I want to say is actually
-the the last in-person workshop I gave either at the end of February or early March was data umbrellas in inaugural
+the last in-person workshop I gave either at the end of February or early March was data umbrellas in inaugural
 tutorial and Meetup if I if I recall correctly on on bayesian bayesian thinking and hacker statistics and simulation and
 that type of stuff so it's it's just wonderful to be back particularly with my colleague and friend friend James we're
 building really cool distributed data science products at coiled we'll say a bit about that but we'll do some